 To add money to your OneCard, log onto https://onecard.goucher.edu using the username and password you use to log into e-mail or the campus network.
 Secure deposits to your OneCard can only be made by using VISA, MasterCard, or American Express.
 If you have problems making a deposit, please contact the OneCard Administrator at OneCard@goucher.edu, 410-337-3115, 1-800-GOUCHER (x3115), or the Controller's Office.

 How do I register for residency classes and residency?

 Is there housing available on campus?

 Students enrolling in summer residency can request to live on campus for the duration of their stay.
-On campus housing is located in Welsh Hall.
-Welsh Hall has three floors, each with a full-sized kitchen, vending machines, lounge areas, and a coin- and One-Card-operated laundry facility.
+On campus housing is located in Sondheim House.
+Sondheim House has two floors, one common full-sized kitchen on the 1st floor, vending machines, a lounge area, and a coin-operated laundry facility.
 For more information visit the On-Campus Housing page.

 What if I forgot something, want to grab a snack off campus, or just want to explore the Charm City?

 Located across the street from Goucher is Towson Town Center, a mall that is a good source for anything you might forget or for a little retail therapy if you need a break from studying.